Joesalmon1985/DigitalRights/Digital_Rights.md

 through legislation locking of newly manufactured or resold electronic devices, whether the locking of software to hardware or hardware to a service.
-We should also add something here about publicly funded schemes - if there are publically funded schemes to take laptops out, provide WiFi etc, they should use unbundled services where possible.
+We should also add something here about publicly funded schemes - if there are publically funded schemes to take laptops out, provide WiFi _et cetera_, they should use unbundled services where possible.
 I would think this needs to be fleshed out a bit, are you saying all mobile phones should be sold unlocked, for example?
 Also it is sometimes a question of hardware/software compatibility which prevents these